CloudBoltSoftware/terraform-provider-cloudbolt/examples/README.md

 This directory contains a set of examples of using various CloudBolt resources and data sources with Terraform.
 The examples each have their own README containing more details on what the example does.

-To run any example, clone the repository, set the variables (see Setting Variables below fir details) and run terraform apply within the example's own directory.
+To run any example, clone the repository, set the variables (see Setting Variables below for details) and run terraform apply within the example's own directory.

 For example: